-Corporate social responsibility and activism has always been a strong part of Les Mills’ identity.
+Corporate social responsibility and activism have always been a strong part of Les Mills’ identity.
 The company has donated millions to green charities and political causes, while last year it partnered with Unicef to raise over a million US dollars to improve water, sanitation and basic hygiene in East Africa through the ‘Workout For Water’ campaign.

 The company sees a strong link between the physical and environmental health of the planet, and this formed the basis for the 2006 book Fighting Globesity.
 Co-authored by Phillip and Jackie, the book highlights the complex links between exercise, diet and the environment, making a cogent argument for policy and social initiatives that could hugely reduce the preventable conditions blighting global health systems.

-“A Fitter Planet means not only the fitness and health of its citizens, but also the planet itself,” Jackie explains.
+“A Fitter Planet means not only the fitness and health of its citizens but also the planet itself,” Jackie explains.

-“As a company we’re true greenies and believe that every individual who becomes healthier can help create a ripple effect in their community.
+“As a company, we’re true greenies and believe that every individual who becomes healthier can help create a ripple effect in their community.
 Our industry has such an important role to play in driving this.”